mrcnski/believeobey.live/_posts/2024-09-11-the-son-already-returned.md

 verse="Revelation 3:11"
 %}

 {% include verse.html
+text="And he said to me, “These words are trustworthy and true, for the Lord, the God of the spirits of the prophets, has sent his angel to show his servants what must soon take place.
+See, I am coming soon!
+Blessed is the one who keeps the words of the prophecy of this book.”" verse="Revelation 22:6-7"
+%}

+{% include verse.html
 text="See, I am coming soon; my reward is with me, to repay according to everyone’s work."